Cultural Studies: B.A., B.S.

 Program Details

-All bachelor's degree programs in Cultural Studies should address the following four guidelines.
+All bachelor's degree programs in Cultural Studies should address the following six foundations.
 Courses listed below meet each foundation, but this list is not exhaustive.
 Students should work with their mentor ensure proper course choices.

 Foundation #1: Knowledge of a Field or Fields